JMMackenzie/term-weighting-efficiency/README.md

 Introduction
 ------------
-This repo shows how to reproduce the experiments from the following SIGIR short paper: **Efficiency Implications of Term Re-Weighting for Passage Retrieval** by Joel Mackenzie, Zhuyun Dai, Luke Gallagher, and Jamie Callan.
+This repo shows how to reproduce the experiments from the following SIGIR short paper: **Efficiency Implications of Term Weighting for Passage Retrieval** by Joel Mackenzie, Zhuyun Dai, Luke Gallagher, and Jamie Callan.

 ```
 @inproceedings{mdgc20-sigir,
  author = {J. Mackenzie and Z. Dai and L. Gallagher and J. Callan},
- title = {Efficiency Implications of Term Re-Weighting for Passage Retrieval},
+ title = {Efficiency Implications of Term Weighting for Passage Retrieval},
  booktitle = {Proc.
 SIGIR},
  year = {2020},
  pages = {To appear}